willianantunes/willianantunes.com/content/blog/2022/05/2022-05-15-django-admin-authentication-using-sso-through-auth0.md

 .   .       └── login.html # Login interface
 ```

-To enable the user to click on the SSO link on the login interface, that's one way we can configure `login.html`:
+To enable the user to click on the SSO link on the login interface is one way we can configure `login.html`:

 ```html
 {% extends "admin/login.html" %}